cksidharthan/go-jaeger/README.md

 # go-tracer
-Tracing library for Go applications using OpenTracing.
+Tracing library for Go applications using OpenTelemetry.
 This library hooks into the logrus library.

 ## Usage
 Please see the [examples](https://github.com/cksidharthan/go-jaeger/blob/main/example/example.go) directory for usage examples.